abin24/Magnetic-tile-defect-datasets./README.md

 </center>
 It is welcomed to use our dataset.

+A toolbox for surface defects saliency detection can be reach at [https://github.com/abin24/Saliency-detection-toolbox](https://github.com/abin24/Saliency-detection-toolbox).
+In which our MCue and 14 other saliency detection models are available.

 And if it is used in your research, please cite our paper.